mhkeller/chokidar-ignore/README.md

 ![](assets/watch.png)

-If you modify that file, however, `npm start` will not run.
+If you modify `src/css/styles.styl`, however, `npm start` will not run.
 It is being properly ignored despite the console message.

 If you modify `src/js/main.js`, the `npm start` command will run and you will see corresponding console output.